Bake Off fans say the same hilarious thing about Prue Leith's outfit

 A third agreed, and tweeted, ‘Prue Leith auditioning for Joseph and the Amazing Technicolor Dreamcoat #BakeOff.’

-It’s not the first time Bake Off’s Prue Leith has made viewers laugh, last night she also made a rude innuendo when speaking about filling pastry with cream.
+It’s not the first time Bake Off’s Prue Leith has made viewers crack up in recent episodes.
+Last night she left fans laughing with a rather naughty innuendo when speaking about filling pastry with cream.

-She said, ‘Quite often I need two holes so that I can squirt,’ and this taken out of context is sure to raise a smirk or two.
+“Quite often I need two holes so that I can squirt,” she said, while judging crouxnuts, prompting Paul to raise and eyebrow and sparking an epic response on social media.

-And fans were equally shocked, one wrote, ‘Nearly choked on my coffee.
+‘Nearly choked on my coffee.
 Don’t think Prue even realised wat she said.
-Paul’s face.’
+Paul’s face,’ one fan wrote moments after Prue’s cheeky advice aired.

 Another added, ‘Choking nearly had a asthma attack when pru said this’ (sic) and a third viewer added, ‘Spat my beer.
 Peurile, but was sniggering like a schoolboy.’